-- The Market Conduct Committee reports into the CC to address any market conduct risk issues that arise within the Company. - The Expected Credit Loss ("ECL") Committee is a committee chaired by the Chief Risk Officer, reporting to the RMC which meets at least on a quarterly basis to consider the appropriateness of the IFRS 9/ECL allowances which are included in the Company's financial reporting. - The Frequent Borrower Underwriting Committee is chaired by the Head of Global Markets, reporting to the RMC and is mandated to consider and make final determinations with respect to all proposals for the Company to enter into bond underwriting commitments.
+- The Expected Credit Loss ("ECL") Committee is a committee chaired by the Chief Risk Officer, reporting to the RMC which meets at least on a quarterly basis to consider the appropriateness of the IFRS 9/ECL allowances which are included in the Company's financial reporting. - The Frequent Borrower Underwriting Committee is chaired by the Head of Global Markets, reporting to the RMC and is mandated to consider and make final determinations with respect to all proposals for the Company to enter into bond underwriting commitments.